camel-ci/camel-ci-ruby/README.md

 You must have Ruby with debkit installed on your machine to use this project.

-You can check if you already have it installed with the command: `mvn -v`.
+You can check if you already have it installed with the command: `gem -v`.

 Otherwise, you can get it with those steps: